 NCNM's goal is to broadly prepare students for the practice of naturopathic and/or Chinese medicine, or research.
-This goal is achieved in part by undergraduate medical education, postgraduate medical education and preparation for lifelong learning.
-Modern medical and research education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills and professional attitudes and behavior.
-Our faculty has the responsibility to graduate the best possible practitioners, physicians, and researchers; thus, admission into NCNM is offered to those who present the highest qualifications for the study and practice of naturopathic and/or Chinese medicine, or integrative medicine research.
+This goal is achieved in part by undergraduate medical education, including prerequisites for admission to NCNM; postgraduate medical education; and preparation for lifelong learning.
+Modern medical and research education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of skills, professional attitudes and behavior.
+Our faculty has the responsibility to graduate the best possible practitioners, physicians and researchers; thus, admission into NCNM is offered to those who present the highest qualifications for the study and practice of naturopathic and/or Chinese medicine, or integrative medicine research.